Client

 }

-Once the interceptor is created, register it through the client builder:
+Once the interceptor is created, register it through the client builder.
+For example:

 WebSocketGraphQlClient graphQlClient = WebSocketGraphQlClient.builder(url, client)